righdforsa/lebp-stack/README.md

 ---
 # Usage guide

+## How to connect to the api from the host workstation
+### update hosts file with the host-reachable IP from inside the vagrant vm
+10.2.2.3 lebp-stack.dev

+### trust the certificate (OSX)
+Trust your certificate in macOS Keychain Access
+You’ll need to tell your computer to trust the certificate authority since it’s not trusted by default.

+*TODO:* since this is a public repo and publicly available cert, telling your system to trust it is actually a pretty big security hole.
+We need to find a more reliable way to manage this that is workable for the community. (e.g. create a new cert during provisioning and save it in SECRET)

+- Open Keychain Access
+- Highlight the System section on the left
+- Open finder and navigate to the lebp-stack.dev cert in the lebp-stack repo
+- drag and drop onto Keychain Access > System
+- in Keychain Access, Navigate to your certificate and double click it
+- In the dropdown “When using this certificate” choose “Always trust“
+- Close the window to save your changes—this will prompt you for your administrator password

 ## How to manage a lebp-stack install with project-specific configs
 Create a configs repo separate from lebp-stack.
 Check it out to /srv/project in the vm, where it will be automatically included as another source tree by the salt minion config